RMorrigan/Write-Ups/PicoCTF25.md

 }
 ```
 ## Rust fixme2 | picoCTF{4r3_y0u_h4v1n5_fun_y31?}
 This is the second of 3 rust fixing challenges.
 There were issues like make the variables mutable.
+This is my working code:
 ```
 use xor_cryptor::XORCryptor;